3.3. The main

 If the linker can’t find a function that evaluates to one of the above, then it will fail and your program build is incomplete.

-Press the “edit” button and then ‘Compile, Link, Run” to compile and run the program.
+Press the “edit” button and then ‘Compile, link and run” to compile and run the program.

 Replit provides an interactive shell.
 You can run this program manually in the shell by typing